Dwelling in the past

 Lighthouses are happier places these days.
 That's because the work is automated, and at some, people can be guests, enjoying all the glamor without any of the grunt work.

-Around Lake Superior, five lighthouses welcome guests year-round.
+Around Lake Superior, some lighthouses welcome guests year-round.
 Upholstered comfort has replaced civil-service austerity, and when a guest is curled up in an easy chair drinking a glass of brandy, those howling winds do seem kind of romantic.

 The pea-soup fogs that made long-ago keepers worry about shipwrecks send us on reveries about the old days, when Lake Superior often exacted a harsh toll on those who lived with it.